The closed-open string map for $S^1$-invariant Lagrangians: Introduction

 \subsection{Acknowledgements}

 The author is most grateful to his supervisor Ivan Smith for many useful comments as well as constant care and enthusiasm.
-This paper has benefitted from discussions with Mohammed Abouzaid, Lino Amorim, Fran\c cois Charette, Georgios Dimitroglou Rizell, Jonny Evans, Alexander Ritter, Paul Seidel, Nick Sheridan and Renato Vianna.
+Yank\i~Lekili and Jack~Smith have provided valuable feedback and pointed out two inaccuracies in the previous versions of this paper.
+The paper has also benefitted from discussions with Mohammed Abouzaid, Lino Amorim, Fran\c cois Charette, Georgios Dimitroglou Rizell, Jonny Evans, Alexander Ritter, Paul Seidel, Nick Sheridan and Renato Vianna.
+The referee's suggestions on improving the exposition have been very useful.

-The author is funded by the Cambridge Commonwealth, European and International Trust, and acknowledges travel funds from King's College, Cambridge.
+The author was funded by the Cambridge Commonwealth, European and International Trust, and acknowledges travel funds from King's College, Cambridge.